 You can publish information event about events (they will expire on the day of the event), or republish reviews from your GMB listing as a Google Post.
 What you can publish in a Google Post for local Brisbane SEO advantages is limited by your creativity.

 5. Back-links from .AU domains and local citations

 Although not completely necessary to SEO rank a website locally in Brisbane on Google successfully, back-links from Australian domains ending in the .au extension can play an important role.
 A healthy back-link profile for a website contains links from a variety of different website domains.

 In Google's eyes, a local Brisbane-based web presence would naturally contain links from websites with a .com.au, .net.au and .org.au.
 I have witnessed the difference Australian domains make to a website's SEO, and I always strive to ensure that gain as many links to my websites from Australian domain extensions.

 A local citation is a mention on an external website of your business Name, Address and Phone (NAP).
 There are many different types of local citations, the local directory websites mentioned in #2 are one type of local citation, important enough to have their own section in this post.

 In addition to the local directory websites, list your NAP details in advertisements on websites like gumtree.com.au, local community, government and education websites.

 Consider your organic listing on Google as the modern-day equivalent of the obligatory Yellow Pages listing.
-And your local Brisbane SEO spend as the Yellow Pages advertising bill.
-A similar yearly spend will provide you with long term benefits.
+And your local Brisbane SEO spends as the Yellow Pages advertising bill.
+A similar yearly spend will provide you with long-term benefits.